jjvanzon/Circular-Language-Spec/spec/execution-flow/introduction-to-execution-flow.md

 The concept of execution flow is explained in the article *Execution Flow*.
 The current article demonstrates its expression in a diagram.

-The articles, that will follow, explain the diagram expression separately for each execution flow statement.
+The articles, that might follow, explain the diagram expression separately for each execution flow statement.
 But to explain their expression in general, the __If__ statement is used as an example here.

 An __If__ statement executes a command if a certain condition is met.
 If the condition is not met, then an alternate command can be run.